petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 ![The default search facet layout.](./using-search-widget-display-templates/images/07.png)

-The Compact Layout template is available for all but the Modified facet widget:
+The Compact Layout template is available for all but the Modified Facet widget:

 ![The compact search facet layout.](./using-search-widget-display-templates/images/06.png)

-The Label Layout template is available for all but the Modified facet widget:
+The Label Layout template is available for all but the Modified Facet widget:

 ![The label search facet layout template.](./using-search-widget-display-templates/images/08.png)